-Thanks to the Internet, it’s easier than ever for criminals to obtain users personal information.
-Provided they have that data; scammers find it easy to steal your identity and damage your credit, a situation that can adversely affect your peace.
+Thanks to the Internet, it’s easier than ever for criminals to obtain users’ personal information.
+Identity thieves then can find it easy and steal your identity and damage your credit, a situation that can adversely affect you.

 Did you know that Tax refund theft is more prevalent today?

-Tax refund theft occurs each time scammer obtain your personal information.
-The scammer then files the tax return using your name, or someone else’ s where he/she claims a large amount of tax refund.
+Tax refund theft occurs each time a scammer obtains your personal information.
+The scammer then files the tax return using your or other names where they claim a large amount of tax refund.
 Afterward, the fraudsters remit the funds to an address that does not belong to you.
 It doesn’t matter if you were owed the refund or not; it’s the fraudsters who will have the last laugh when they receive the money.

-It’s essential that you file your taxes as soon as possible , this facilitates a quick refund on the amount owed.
+You must file your taxes as soon as possible.
+This facilitates a quick refund on the amount owed.
 Above all, such actions make it hard for the scammers to play their dirty trick on you- via IRS in that case.

 Your earned income is the determining factor of income taxes levied.
 The much you owe at the time of taxing depends majorly on the amount you elected to have withheld from your paychecks.

-Every year, each household expects about an average of $3,100, The figure is not constant to all as some get less while others even more.
+Every year, each household expects an average of $3,100.
+The figure is not constant to all as some get less while others even more.
 Isn’t this too much to give as a loan to the government?
-Well, you can prevent this by having a little amount of money taken out of your salary every month, this approach without shadows of doubt will extend to you a little bit of financial freedom.
+You can prevent this by having a small amount of money taken out of your salary every month.
+Without a doubt, this approach will extend to you a little bit of financial freedom.

-Many people tend to think they are doing themselves a “favor” by using the same password for multiple online accounts.
-Yes, we understand that remembering all these passwords is a nightmare but there is even a bigger nightmare out there and if it strikes you will have many sleepless nights.
+Many people think they are doing themselves a “favor” by using the same password for multiple online accounts.
+Yes, we understand that remembering all these passwords is a nightmare, but there is even a bigger nightmare out there, and if it strikes, you will have many sleepless nights.
 Try to make your passwords as long and complex as possible.
 Such will make it hard for a hacker to break.
 You can adopt a long phrase with symbols with upper and lower cases like “@#hackifyoucan@1#2.”
-The obvious ones like your name or the birth dates of your kids can readily undergo cracking.
+The obvious ones like your name or your kids’ birth dates can readily undergo cracking.

-Also, you must care about every place that you share and post your personal information.
-The social media excitement has led many people to expose a lot about their private lives like places of birth, and pets’ names on social sites which are easily viewed by anyone some of whom are hackers and fraudsters.
+You must also care about every place you share and post your personal information.
+The social media excitement has led many people to expose a lot about their private lives, like places of birth and pets’ names on social sites, which anyone easily views, some of whom are hackers and fraudsters.

 At this point, a paper shredder is essential in shredding to pieces all the passwords written on papers.
 Logging into unsecured Wi-Fi is not accepted at all costs.

-Most of the time IRS will not call you, and neither shall they send you an email.
+It’s not typical at all for IRS to call you.
 You must know your contacts and calls from an unidentified number avoided because chances are its scammers.

-Furthermore, try the best you can not to click on links within the emails from the “IRS.”
+Furthermore, don’t click on links within the emails from the “IRS.”

-IRS has an official site where any victim of tax fraud or scam can report, besides, there are additional agencies that you can notify, they include state tax authority for different states.
+IRS has an official site where any tax fraud or scam victim can report that.
+There are also additional agencies that you can notify.
+They include state tax authority for different states.

-Cleaning up tax disasters take up to 180 days to resolve, it includes hours of endless calls and conversations with the IRS.
+Cleaning up tax disasters take up to 180 days.
+It includes hours of endless calls and conversations with the IRS.
 The 180-day is provisional, and the issue can spin to a year.
 Tax fraud is complicated, and one must not take them lightly-they are stressful to clear up.
 Victims are advised to seek professional guidance from a certified public accountant (CPA) or an Enrolled Agent for help.